-- "NYSE" means the New York Stock Exchange. - "Offering" means the offering of Units by the Partnership pursuant to the terms of the Agency Agreement and this prospectus. - "Operating Reserve" means the funds necessary to pay the ongoing fees (including the General Partner's Fee), interest costs and operating and administrative costs of the Partnership.
-The Operating Reserve will be funded through funds borrowed under the Loan Facility. - "Ordinary Resolution" means a resolution passed by more than 50% of the votes cast, either in person or by proxy, at a duly convened meeting of the Limited Partners of a Class to approve any item required by the Partnership Agreement or, alternatively, a written resolution signed by Limited Partners holding more than 50% of the Units of the Class outstanding and entitled to vote on such resolution at a meeting. - "Partners" means the Limited Partners and the General Partner. - "Partnership" means Maple Leaf Short Duration 2011-II Flow-Through Limited Partnership. - "Partnership Agreement" means the limited partnership agreement dated as of September 16, 2011 and amended and restated as of ●, 2011 between the General Partner, Hugh Cartwright, as Initial Limited Partner, and each person who becomes a Limited Partner thereafter together with all amendments, supplements, restatements and replacements thereof from time to time. - "Performance Bonus" means the performance bonus in respect of each Class payable to the General Partner by the Partnership which will be equal to 20% of the product of: (a) the number of Units of that Class outstanding on the Performance Bonus Date; and (b) the amount by which the Net Asset Value per Unit of that Class on the Performance Bonus Date (prior to giving effect to the Performance Bonus) plus the aggregate value of all distributions per Unit of that Class during the Performance Bonus Term exceeds \$28.00. - "Performance Bonus Date" means the Business Day immediately prior to the last day of the Performance Bonus Term. - "Performance Bonus Term" means the period commencing on the date of the final Closing and ending on the earlier of: - (a) the Business Day prior to the date on which the Partnership's assets are transferred to a Mutual Fund pursuant to a Mutual Fund Rollover Transaction; and - (b) the Business Day immediately prior to the earlier of (A) the date on which the Partnership distributes its assets to the Limited Partners other than pursuant to a Mutual Fund Rollover Transaction; and (B) the day of dissolution or termination of the Partnership. - "Portfolios" means the National Portfolio and the Québec Portfolio. - "Promoters" means Maple Leaf Short Duration Holdings Ltd. and the General Partner (individually, a "Promoter"). - "Prohibited Person" means: (i) a Resource Company that has entered into an Investment Agreement with the Partnership; (ii) a Limited Partner; (iii) the General Partner; (iv) a person or partnership that, for the purposes of the Tax Act, does not deal at arm's length with a Resource Company described in (i), a Limited Partner or the General Partner; (v) any partnership, other than the Partnership, in which a Prohibited Person is a member; or (vi) a trust in which a Prohibited Person has a beneficial interest (other than an indirect beneficial interest that exists solely as a result of the Partnership having a beneficial interest in the relevant trust). - "Québec Class Limited Partners" means holders of Québec Class Units.
+Agreement or, alternatively, a written resolution signed by Limited Partners holding more than 50% of the Units of the Class outstanding and entitled to vote on such resolution at a meeting.

+"Partners" means the Limited Partners and the General Partner.

+"Partnership" means Maple Leaf Short Duration 2011-II Flow-Through Limited Partnership.

+"Partnership Agreement" means the limited partnership agreement dated as of September 16, 2011 and amended and restated as of October 28, 2011 between the General Partner, Hugh Cartwright, as Initial Limited Partner, and each person who becomes a Limited Partner thereafter together with all amendments, supplements, restatements and replacements thereof from time to time.

+"Performance Bonus" means the performance bonus in respect of each Class payable to the General Partner by the Partnership which will be equal to 20% of the product of: (a) the number of Units of that Class outstanding on the Performance Bonus Date; and (b) the amount by which the Net Asset Value per Unit of that Class on the Performance Bonus Date (prior to giving effect to the Performance Bonus) plus the aggregate value of all distributions per Unit of that Class during the Performance Bonus Term exceeds \$28.00.

+"Performance Bonus Date" means the Business Day immediately prior to the last day of the Performance Bonus Term.

+"Performance Bonus Term" means the period commencing on the date of the Closing and ending on the earlier of:

+- (a) the Business Day prior to the date on which the Partnership's assets are transferred to a Mutual Fund pursuant to a Mutual Fund Rollover Transaction; and - (b) the Business Day immediately prior to the earlier of (A) the date on which the Partnership distributes its assets to the Limited Partners other than pursuant to a Mutual Fund Rollover Transaction; and (B) the day of dissolution or termination of the Partnership.

+"Portfolios" means the National Portfolio and the Québec Portfolio.

+"Promoters" means Maple Leaf Short Duration Holdings Ltd. and the General Partner (individually, a "Promoter").

+"Prohibited Person" means: (i) a Resource Company that has entered into an Investment Agreement with the Partnership; (ii) a Limited Partner; (iii) the General Partner; (iv) a person or partnership that, for the purposes of the Tax Act, does not deal at arm's length with a Resource Company described in (i), a Limited Partner or the General Partner; (v) any partnership, other than the Partnership, in which a Prohibited Person is a member; or (vi) a trust in which a Prohibited Person has a beneficial interest (other than an indirect beneficial interest that exists solely as a result of the Partnership having a beneficial interest in the relevant trust).

+"Québec Class Limited Partners" means holders of Québec Class Units.